comanezz/the-monkees/README.md

 - All the social icons in the footer behave correctly when hovering (change color and scale).

-- All social media links in the footer will open a new tab using target="_blank".
+- All social media links in the footer will open a new tab using target="_blank" and redirect user to the correct page.

 ### Home page
 - The carousel image (Home page) switch images automatically or manually.